 Site Features

-- Infrastructure: Stone houses, church, farm buildings.
+- Infrastructure: Stone houses, church, agricultural buildings.

-- Access: Free access, caution required.
+- Access: Free access, caution advised.

 Conclusion